Explore China including Tibet

-Explore the Tibetan countryside by bicycle with your local expert guide, cycling from your guesthouse towards the home of a local family, admiring the beautiful scenery along the way.
-Experience the rural Tibetan lifestyle as you learn the process of how to generate fuel from yak dung and how to make yak butter tea.
-This is a unique opportunity to fully immerse yourself in the Tibetan way of life, as you will learn these techniques with the local family in their home.
-Enjoy a cup of homemade butter tea with the family as well as a lunch of curry at a local restaurant before returning by bicycle to your guesthouse.
+Today, let’s venture deeper into the Tibetan countryside by bicycle with our local expert guide, cycling from our guesthouse towards the home of a local family, admiring the beautiful scenery along the way.
+Let’s experience the rural Tibetan lifestyle as we learn the art of generating fuel from yak dung, a skill that has sustained Tibetans for generations.
+We'll also delve into the craft of making yak butter tea, an integral part of Tibetan culture.
+This is a unique opportunity to fully immerse ourselves in the Tibetan way of life, as we will learn these techniques with the local family in their home.
+Let’s enjoy a cup of homemade butter tea with the family as well as a lunch of curry at a local restaurant before returning by bicycle to our guesthouse.
 (Total distance covered by bicycle: 20km on mostly flat terrain)

 You will have the remainder of the day at leisure.
 Make sure you speak to your local expert guide if you need any recommendations on places to visit, eat or shop during your free time.
 Or simply relax at the guest house, the choice is all yours.

 Fly to Chengdu